Our Community

 We encourage our lawyers to actively participate in, and support, various services in the local community.

 Our staff have volunteered their time at various services including the St Kilda Legal Service, Peninsula Community Legal Centre, Darebin Community Legal Centre and the Women’s Legal Service which provides advice and referrals to women, often from disadvantaged backgrounds.
-We are also proud supporters of the Monash University Faculty of Law and Skyline Education Foundation Australia.
+We are also proud supporters of the Monash University Faculty of Law, the Criminal and Family Law Association at Melbourne Law School, and Skyline Education Foundation Australia.

 Family Property and Financial Disputes Law Prize